mverboom/zabbix-utils/zabbix-pve/ZABBIX_PVE.md

 * Go to Macros
 * Add a macro called {$PVE_TESTPOOL}
 * Assign it the value of the Pool Name that was created
 * Choose Update

+The template sets a time of 1 hour before it alerts if a VM or containers is locked.
+If this time needs to be changed, a macro can be defined on the host level in order to change the value.

+* Open the zabbix webinterface
+* Go to Configuration -> Hosts
+* Select the host
+* Go to Macros
+* Add a macro called {$PVE_LOCKTIME}
+* Assign it the value of the timeout, for exampe 2h for 2 hours or 1m for 1 minute.
+* Choose Update

 # FILES